safirjava/multiplayer-battleship/README.md

 java -jar battle-ship-client.jar
 ```

-In order to run the application for playing with computer do the following: <br/>
+In order to run the application for playing against another player on a different computer do the following: <br/>
 -
 1. Open new terminal navigate to clone directory.
 ```bash